Why do I abandon myself in relationships?

 At some point, many of us arrive at the same realization: I don't actually know myself anymore.

-Why awareness alone isn’t enough
+Why doesn't awareness alone make it stop?

-What actually helps
+What actually helps us stop abandoning ourselves in relationships?

 It starts with learning how to stay connected to ourselves again.